jedwardsmith/word-GPT-Plus/README.md

 This service is built using Cloudflare Pages, domain name: [https://word.msq.pub](https://word.msq.pub)

-**For China users, there maybe some network problems, please use `ping word.msq.pub` to see if you can access the domain.**
+**For users in China, there maybe some connectivity issues, please use `ping word.msq.pub` to see if you can access the domain.**

 **You can add `msq.pub` to your proxy software's rules, or use self-hosted.**